 One of the biggest excuses for not getting started on your degree is that the application process is too intensive, and you don't have enough time to get your materials together.
 That couldn't be further from the truth!
 Most colleges have streamlined their application processes to make it simple for prospective students to apply.
 Admissions requirements vary from institution to institution, but you can easily find schools that will work with you on GPA requirements, that do not require standardized tests, and that will take your entire background--not just your grades--into consideration.

 10. It's Not Too Late

 Maybe you were thinking about going back to school this fall but found yourself getting increasingly busy over the course of the spring and the summer.
-Now that we're midway through July, you might think that it's too late to go back to school this fall, and that you'll need to wait for the next admissions cycle.
-While more traditional schools have limited application periods, typically one or two a year, more and more colleges are moving towards alternatives, such as rolling admissions or multiple admissions cycles per year, to make it more convenient for students.
-Champlain College offers six cycles per year, and you have until August 4 to apply for fall enrollment.
+Now that summer's coming to a close, you might think that it's too late to apply, and that you'll need to wait for the next admissions cycle.
+However, while more traditional schools have limited application periods, typically one or two a year, more and more colleges are moving towards alternatives, such as rolling admissions or multiple admissions cycles per year, to make it more convenient for students.
+Champlain College offers six cycles per year, meaning you still have time to apply!